 Looking for a wide selection of locally made items?
 Start at one of these well-curated stores where you can shop for a variety of Washington State souvenirs from local artists and makers.

 With three stores, Made in Washington is your one-stop shop for locally made gifts and Washington State souvenirs, and they’ve expanded from 50 items during their inception to working with 200+ makers.
-Peruse their store in Pike Place Market’s Post Alley, which was their first location, where you’ll find lavender and citrus lotions and scrubs, smoked salmon from SeaBear Smokehouse, and tote bags from Potluck Press that depict iconic Pacific Northwest motifs like evergreen trees, mountains, and pets.
+Peruse their store in Pike Place Market’s Post Alley, which was their first location.
+Expect woodsy-scented candles from Snoqualmie Valley Candle Company, smoked salmon from SeaBear Smokehouse, and tote bags from Potluck Press that depict iconic Pacific Northwest motifs like evergreen trees and mountains.

-Pacific Northwest Shop is a family-owned store full of products from local businesses across Washington, Oregon, and Idaho, making it an excellent spot for Washington State souvenirs.
+Nestled in Tacoma’s compact and walkable Proctor District, the Pacific Northwest Shop offers a wide selection of products from local businesses across Washington, Oregon, and Idaho, making it an excellent spot for Washington State souvenirs.
 Find hand-blown glass ornaments made with ash from Mount St. Helens, bath and body products, and works by Indigenous artists.

-Kindred Collective highlights a number of Pacific Northwest artists.
-Be sure to check out their Washington art wall full of prints and postcards and their array of products for mushroom lovers.
-Turn your house into a home with their doormats, get cozy using candles with scents inspired by Washington spots like Hurricane Ridge and Port Angeles, or grab tote bags and pouches to carry all your goodies.
+Located in the seaside town of Port Angeles on the Olympic Peninsula, Kindred Collective highlights a number of Pacific Northwest artists.
+Be sure to check out their Washington art wall full of prints and postcards, plus their array of products for mushroom lovers.
+Turn your house into a home with their doormats, get cozy using candles with scents inspired by Washington spots like Hurricane Ridge, or grab tote bags and pouches to carry all your goodies.

 Ember Goods is a family-owned coffee shop and retail space in downtown Olympia.
 This curated shop features Washington State gifts such as local coffee, pins, tote bags, beanies, and more.
 Check out the felt pennants from Yoho & Co, which are custom-made for Ember Goods and feature national parks, Washington cities, and more.
 Another standout gift is the Good & Well Campfire Coffee Candle, which started as a limited-run collaboration and is now available year-round due to its popularity.

-Sairen is a lifestyle brand selling stickers, clothing, and home goods out of their store in the International District.
-Many of the products are made and designed by Asian American and BIPOC designers including pins by Kela Designs and small batch, hand-crafted ceramics by Ceremony.
+Sairen is a lifestyle brand selling stickers, clothing, and home goods out of its store in Seattle’s International District.
+Many of the products are made and designed by Asian American and BIPOC designers, including pins and small-batch, handcrafted ceramics.

 Washington State Gifts for Foodies